guiaedutec/geos-backend/README.md

 [cc-by-sa-shield]: https://img.shields.io/badge/License-CC%20BY--SA%204.0-lightgrey.svg

 ---
 _The Guia Edutec was originally developed by CIEB.
-The process of opening the code had the participation and collaboration of Fundação ProFuturo._
+The process of opening the code has made possible by financial support of Fundación ProFuturo._